heal-research/symbolicregression.github.io/_posts/2025-10-26-equality-saturation-and-symbolic-regression.md

 date: 2025-10-26 12:00:00 +0100
 categories: science
 author: Fabrício Olivetti de França
-excerpt_separator: <!--more-->
 image: /blog/resources/2025-10-26-equality-saturation-and-symbolic-regression/cxegg.png
 ---

 > This guest post _by Fabrício Olivetti de França_ describes the concepts of Equality Graphs and Equality Saturation and the benefits of using E-Graphs in Symbolic Regression.

 <!--more-->